 ‘Anything to get kids to safety’: Detective who arrested Parkland gunman testifies in ex-deputy’s trial

-Prosecutors rested their child neglect case against former Broward Sheriff’s Deputy Scot Peterson Wednesday, calling to the stand one final witness — the deputy who arrested Marjory Stoneman Douglas High School gunman Nikolas Cruz after the 2018 murders.
+Prosecutors rested their child neglect case against former Broward Sheriff’s Deputy Scot Peterson Wednesday, calling to the stand one final witness — the deputy who arrested Marjory Stoneman Douglas High School gunman Nikolas Cruz after the 2018 murders of 17 people.
+Another 17 were injured.

 Det.
 John Curcio’s voice cracked as he weighed the actions of Peterson on Feb.
 14, 2018, against what he said should have happened.